 Freezing with fear of creating debt is a mindset that will start to seep into other areas of your life and business.
 Being stuck is not a place from which much gets accomplished, including actions that will bring in money.

 You’ll feel more confident in your financial decisions if you’re willing to use your intuition.
 This is a Divine Feminine gift we all have (women and men) and you simply need to begin tuning in and trusting it to support you in how you grow your business.

 Remember that you must invest in yourself and your business if you want to grow!

-If you resist, fear, ignore, or go into panic over debt, you’ll find a similar pattern appearing elsewhere in your life.
+If you resist, fear, ignore or go into a panic over debt, you’ll find a similar pattern appearing elsewhere in your life.
 Instead, focus on investing in smart ways to help grow your business.

 Powered by Facebook Comments